-- To request access to your or your child's personal data: this enables you to receive a copy of the personal data we hold about you and to check we are lawfully processing it - To request correction of your or your child's personal data: this enables you to have any incomplete or inaccurate data we hold about you corrected - To request erasure of your or your child's personal data: this enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it - To object to processing of your or your child's personal data: you can object where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms - To request restriction of processing your or your child's personal data: This enables you to ask us to suspend the processing of your personal data - To request transfer of your or your child's personal data - To object to direct marketing (including profiling) and processing for the purposes of scientific/historical research and statistics - Not to be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect on you
+- To request access to your personal data: this enables you to receive a copy of the personal data we hold about you and to check we are lawfully processing it - To request correction of your personal data: this enables you to have any incomplete or inaccurate data we hold about you corrected. - To request erasure of your personal data: this enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it - To object to processing of your personal data: you can object where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms. - To request restriction of processing your personal data: This enables you to ask us to suspend the processing of your personal data. - To request transfer of your personal data - To object to direct marketing (including profiling) and processing for the purposes of scientific/historical research and statistics - Not to be subject to decisions based purely on automated processing where it produces a legal or similarly significant effect on you